anamikasharaf/YouTube-Analysis/README.md

 ## Objective

 Calculate top statistics for the YouTube data set from Kaggle using a single Hadoop MapReduce program.
-We will also analyize how many of total records were there and how many among them was good or bad record.
+We will also analyze how many of total records were there and how many among them was good or bad record.

 ### Mapper